 – Courtney Dixon, Attorney in Atlanta Legal Aid’s Downtown Domestic Relations Unit

 “This picture is part of a newspaper article… This one is from the Atlanta Journal Constitution.
 This is dated 1964.
 They were honoring the plaintiffs in the 1958 suit.
 That’s where you had 9 parents who were plaintiffs in Atlanta’s historic 1958 school desegregation suit, getting them to comply with the Brown decision, and as I mentioned, two of those plaintiffs were residents on Herring Road: my father, Leonard Jackson, and her father, Charlie Pierce.” –

 “Were your fathers politicians?

 “No, they were not politicians.
 They were fathers who wanted a good education for their children, and other children in that neighborhood.
 And you could definitely say they were community activists.
 You could say they were activists period.
 Because what they were doing was going to impact all of the children in the city, not just those of us in Cascade Heights.
 And back then, trust me, my sister and I could tell you, it took a toll.
 It was really risk-taking, because that’s when whites would ride by at night and shoot into the houses.”

-– Ms. Phyllis Jackson Smith, Client (relative) of Atlanta Legal Aid
+– Phyllis and family, former client of Atlanta Legal Aid